Outlining a story means developing the characters and structuring the plot.

 Whether you are in the character or plot area, clicking the three dots at the bottom of the sidebar will take you to a window where you can make all available attributes visible in the sidebar.
 In the character-builder, that means one attribute per question.

-Make your selection of which attributes you want to be able to activate through the sidebar.
+Make your selection of which attributes you want to be able to activate through the sidebar, then click the x to exit this page.

 Have fun creating the perfect outline.